ovh/docs/pages/web/domains/dns_server_general_information/guide.en-ca.md

 > [!primary]
 >
-> By clicking the `Reset the DNS servers`{.action} button, you can change the current DNS servers by automatically resetting them to the original OVH DNS servers.
-We advise only using this option if you would like to use OVH’s DNS servers again.
+> By clicking the `Reset the DNS servers`{.action} button, you can change the current DNS servers by automatically resetting them to the original OVHcloud DNS servers.
+We advise only using this option if you would like to use OVHcloud’s DNS servers again.
 >

 ![dnsserver](images/edit-dns-server-ovh-step2.png){.thumbnail}